pauldedecker/commco-lab/index.md

 ---

 <h1>Home</h1>
-The Communication Collaborative (COMMCO-Lab) is an online, experience-exchange group designed to foster a culture of solidarity research between students and citizens in their communities.
+<h2></h2>The Communication Collaborative (COMMCO-Lab) is an online, experience-exchange group designed to foster a culture of solidarity research between students and citizens in their communities.

 We specialize in digital media for engaging with and advocating for our neurodiverse partners and people who communicate differently.

-Our lab is maintained by project director, <a href="mailto:pauldd@mun.ca">Paul De Decker</a>, a linguist at Memorial University of Newfoundland and Labrador.
+Our lab is maintained by project director, <a href="mailto:pauldd@mun.ca">Paul De Decker</a>, a linguist at Memorial University of Newfoundland and Labrador.</h2>

 We acknowledge that the lands on which Memorial University’s campuses are situated are in the traditional territories of diverse Indigenous groups, and we acknowledge with respect the <a href="https://apihtawikosisan.com/2016/09/beyond-territorial-acknowledgments/">diverse histories and cultures</a> of the Beothuk, Mi’kmaq, Innu, and Inuit of this province.